KeckCAVES/dokuwiki-plugin-publish/README.txt

         $html = html_secedit($html,$secedit);
     ...

-The above is current as of DokuWiki 2010-11-07a ("Anteater").
+The above is current as of DokuWiki 2013-05-10 ("Weatherwax").